d-kozak/enticing/index-server/SPEC.md

  The minimal functionality that I suggest starting with is the following:
  * add new index into indexed corpus
-     * and create new indexed corpus if this is the first slave index server that belongs to it
+     * and create new indexed corpus if this is the first slave index service that belongs to it
  * return list of known index corpuses
      * each corpus consists of a list of urls of index server that belongs to it
  * periodically check the availability of known index servers